tableau/tableau-migration-app/README.md

 ### Personal Access Tokens
 > <div align="center"><img src="./screenshots/PatParams.png" alt="Tableau Migration App Token Fields" ></div>

-Personal Access Tokens (PATs) are used by the app to programatically access and make changes to the corresponding Tableau Products.
+Personal Access Tokens (PATs) are used by the app to programmatically access and make changes to the corresponding Tableau Products.

 PATs can be generated in your Tableau Environment by going to